Welcome to the webpage for metacognitive training for psychosis (MCT).

 What is metacognitive training?

-* Metacognition can be described as “thinking about one’s own thinking” and involves the ability to select appropriate responses.
+* Metacognition can be described as “thinking about one’s own thinking” and involves the ability to select appropriate responses based on the situation.
 It also encompasses the way we appraise and weigh information and how we cope with cognitive limitations.

 How is metacognitive training administered?